 Patrick Dupre Quigley (b.
 1977), conductor, is a native of New Orleans, Louisiana.
 He has led The Cleveland Orchestra in Mozart’s Requiem, the San Francisco Symphony in Ligeti and Berio, and the Philharmonia Baroque Orchestra in a program of Bach cantatas.
-Recent and upcoming projects include a return to Chicago’s Music of the Baroque in music from Rameau’s Castor et Pollux; Handel’s Messiah in debuts with the National Arts Centre Orchestra and Kansas City Symphony; and operas King Arthur, Dido and Aeneas, and Acis and Galatea with his indie-classical ensemble, Seraphic Fire.
+Recent and upcoming projects include a return to Chicago’s Music of the Baroque in music from Rameau’s Castor et Pollux; Handel’s Messiah in debuts with the National Arts Centre Orchestra and Kansas City Symphony; and Handel's chamber opera Acis and Galatea with his indie-classical ensemble, Seraphic Fire.

 Quigley founded Seraphic Fire in 2002 in Miami, FL.
-The ensembles’s repertoire spans from Hildegard of Bingen to Philip Glass, and their recording catalogue contains sixteen albums; two titles have received GRAMMY nominations.
+The ensembles’s repertoire spans from Hildegard of Bingen to Steve Reich, and their recording catalogue contains sixteen albums; two titles have received GRAMMY nominations.
 Seraphic Fire enjoys a residency at the Aspen Music Festival, where Quigley teaches and conducts.